Russia lowers nuclear threshold as US drops restrictions on use of missiles by Ukraine News

 Under the new policy, Russia’s military could potentially deploy nuclear weapons in response to conventional military threats it perceives as an existential danger to the state.
 The Kremlin framed this shift as necessary to safeguard Russia’s sovereignty and territorial integrity in the face of heightened military threats.

-The United States’ approval to send long-range missiles to Ukraine has been speculated to be the primary motivator.
-The missiles, expected to be used strategically by Ukraine, aim to strike critical Russian military positions far behind the front lines.
-U.S. officials, while cautious about the potential for escalation, have argued that this support is essential for Ukraine’s self-defense against Russia’s invasion.
-The U.S. move also follows reports that North Korea has provided military assistance to Russia, further complicating the conflict dynamics.
+The United States’ approval of Ukraine’s use of US-supplied long-range missiles to strike Russian territory is speculated to be the primary motivator.
+The missiles are expected to be used strategically by Ukraine to strike critical Russian military positions far behind the front lines.
+US officials, while cautious about the potential for escalation, have argued that this support is essential for Ukraine’s self-defense against Russia’s invasion.
+The US move also follows reports that North Korea has provided military assistance to Russia, further complicating the conflict dynamics.

 The evolving situation raises important questions about the role of international law in mitigating conflict.
 The principle of proportionality, which underpins much of international humanitarian law, could be undermined if nations reduce the threshold for nuclear weapons use.
 Russia’s directive highlights the potential erosion of the legal norms that govern military conduct and nuclear deterrence.